ioerror/highctidh/README.python.md

-This Python module requires Python 3.9.2 or later.
+This Python module requires Python 3.10 or later.

+To use this module with pip: `pip install highctidh`

 Run the unit tests in the root of the project: